 After receiving the revised term sheet from the Special Committee, Mr. Green and Mr. Schulte, the two largest owners of Corridor asked to meet with the Special Committee to present their views on the two important issues in the term sheet that remained unresolved; namely, the mix of Company securities to be used as consideration and the timing and allocation of the proposed retention bonuses.
 The Special Committee agreed to the request for a virtual meeting, and on January 23, 2021 the Special Committee met with Mr. Schulte, Mr. Green, and counsel for Corridor and with Mr. Carman.
 The Special Committee provided to the Corridor representatives the opportunity to explain their logic and desired result on the two noted items and were then excused from the meeting.
 After considering that information and analyzing the request in the context of the Evercore analysis, the Special Committee directed Mr. Carman to propose to counsel for Corridor a consideration allocation among Company securities of: (i) \$8.1 million Common Stock; (ii) \$4.8 million of Class B Common Stock, and (iii) \$4.0 million of Series A Preferred Stock.
-Mr. Carman was also asked to note the acceptance by the Special Committee of the proposal that the retention bonus amounts be paid to Corridor at the time of execution of the Contribution Agreement and the reduced management fee amount that would be paid through April 1, 2021 after execution of the Corridor accepted the proposed consideration allocation, and Mr. Carman conveyed this response to the Special Committee via email and, after confirming with Evercore its views on that consideration mix, each of the members of the Special Committee noted their acceptance of that proposed to owrk expeditiously to document that agreement.
+Mr. Carman was also asked to note the acceptance by the Special Committee of the proposal that the retention bonus amounts be paid to Corridor at the time of execution of the Contribution Agreement and the reduced management fee amount that would be paid through April 1, 2021 after execution of the Contribution Agreement.
+Mr. Carman conveyed that information to counsel for Corridor on January 23, counsel for Corridor indicated to Mr. Carman that Corridor accepted the proposed consideration allocation, and Mr. Carman conveyed this response to the Special Committee via email and, after confirming with Evercore its views on that consideration mix, each of the members of the Special Committee noted their acceptance of that package.
+Mr. Carman was authorized to work expeditiously to document that agreement.